Koenkk/zigbee2mqtt.io/docs/information/alternative_flashing_methods.md

 It should be done in a few minutes.

 If burning fails/gets stuck at `Request sent already!
 Waiting for respond...` - try again, check your wiring, try using `1` instead of `0` as the last parameter.
+Or try run command with `sudo`.

 ### Via Arduino/ESP8266 with CCLib (~3hrs)
 Flashing firmware via Arduino is implemented using the project https://github.com/wavesoft/CCLib